Tiraz

-Tiraz (طراز; تراز or terāz) The Persian word for a type of embroidery and clothing textiles, are medieval Islamic embroideries, usually in the form of armbands sewn onto robes of honour (khilat).
+Tiraz (طِرَاز; تراز or terāz), the Persian word for a type of embroidery and clothing textiles, are medieval Islamic embroideries, usually in the form of armbands sewn onto robes of honour (khilat).
 They were bestowed upon high-ranking officials who showed loyalty to the Caliphate, and given as gifts to distinguished individuals.
 They were usually inscribed with the ruler's names, and were embroidered with threads of precious metal and decorated with complex patterns.
 Tiraz were a symbol of power; their production and export were strictly regulated, and were overseen by a government-appointed official.

 They were likely influenced by the tablion, a decorated patch added to the body of the mantle as a badge of rank or position in late Roman and Byzantine dress.

 Etymology

 Enthroned person wearing a qaba dress with tiraz armbands, Kashan, late 12th-early 13th century CE.

 The ultimate origin of this word is Persian darz (دَرْز), which means "embroidery".
 The word tiraz can be used to refer to the textiles themselves, but is mostly used as a term for medieval textiles with Arabic inscription, or to the band of calligraphic inscription on them, or to the factories which produced the textiles (known as the dar al-tiraz).

 Tiraz is also known as taraziden in Persian.